Accessibility Tools

 A high-quality history education will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 It should inspire pupils’ curiosity to know more about the past.
 Teaching should equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 History helps pupils to understand the complexity of people’s lives and the process of change over time, the diversity of societies and relationships between different groups, as well as their own identity and challenges of their time.
 (National Curriculum 2014)

-The following high-dividend concepts have been identified as an integral part of the history curriculum: conflict, community, culture, trade, locality, legacy, change and power (including monarchy).
+The following high-dividend concepts have been identified as an integral part of the history curriculum: change, conflict, community, culture, legacy, locality, power (including monarchy) and trade.
 These form the key conceptual understanding through which history is taught; they are frequently reinforced and developed.
 Teachers will make explicit reference to where children have met these concepts previously in the curriculum.

 Vertical links will be made where knowledge and understanding are built upon from previous history units.
-E.g., In Year 2, the Great Fire of London unit will build upon knowledge and understanding from the Year 2 unit, the Great Fire of Northampton.
+E.g., In Year Two, the Great Fire of London unit will build upon knowledge and understanding from the Year Two unit, the Great Fire of Northampton.

-Diagonal links will be made, particularly where this is cross-curricular. e.g., links between History and Geography: such as the Northampton Boot and Shoe Industry (History) with Where I Live (Geography), The Romans (History) with Natural Disasters - Pompeii (Geography) and Ancient Egypt (History) with From Nene to Nile (Geography).
-Links between History and Science: such as Industrial Revolution (History) and Materials and Evolution (Science).
+Diagonal links will be made, particularly where this is cross-curricular. e.g., links between History and Geography: such as the Year One Term Five Northampton Boot and Shoe Industry (History) with the Year One Term Two unit Where Do I Live?
+(Geography), Year Three Term Three The Romans (History) with the Year Three Term Four unit How do Natural Disasters Impact Europe?
+(Geography) and the Year Four Term Five unit Ancient Egypt (History) with Year Four Term Six unit Are all Rivers the Same?
+(Geography).
+Links between History and Science: such as the Year Five Term One unit The Industrial Revolution (History), Year Five Terms Three and Four Properties and Changes of Materials and the Year Six Term Two unit Evolution and Inheritance (Science).

 During EYFS, with reference to the NPAT Curriculum Frameworks for EYFS, children will begin to develop their historical substantive, disciplinary and conceptual knowledge through Understanding the World – Past and Present.